ipfs/specs/src/routing/kad-dht.md

 stored in the peerstore of the DHT Servers closest to them in XOR distance.
 Since peerstore entries expire over time, DHT Clients SHOULD periodically reconnect to their closest DHT servers to prevent their information from being removed.
-It is recommended to perform this reconnection every 10 minutes.
+Implementations SHOULD perform this reconnection every 10 minutes.

 When receiving a `FIND_NODE` request for a given Peer ID, DHT Servers MUST always respond with the information of that Peer ID, if it is included in their